omgnetwork/ewallet/docs/guides/transaction_request_flow.md

 address:
   type: string
   description:
-    "If not specified, the current user's primary balance will be used.
+    "If not specified, the current user's primary wallet will be used.
      If specified, it needs to be one of the account's or user's addresses."
 require_confirmation:
   type: boolean